 Going the Extra Mile — Because We Care

-Travelling is all about experience yet the experience is not only decided by the flight classes, hotel rooms or written itineraries.
-China Highlights always strives to offer you a China tour with beautiful memory.
-This page shows some pieces of other travelers’ experiences when troubles and problems come across in their tour with us.
-Of course, nothing or nobody is perfect, but we have been trying to make sure your every problem is solved in good way and in time.
-We do that, only because we care.
+Travelling is all about experience yet the experience is not only decided by the flight class, hotel rooms, or written itineraries.
+China Highlights always strives to offer a China tour with beautiful memories.
+This page shows some of our customers’ experiences when troubles and problems were encountered in their tours with us.
+Of course, nothing or nobody is perfect, but we try to make sure every problem is solved in a good and timely way .
+We do that because we care.

 - What Our Customers Say

 Being troubled by health issues during travel in a foreign country is usually a big worry.
 But one of our customers had an impressive and cozy memory of his hospital stay during his tour of China.

 Trevor Brearley, a customer of Robert Hui, suffered from an abdominal problem and spent four and a half days in a Guilin hospital.
 Robert Hui (a China Highlights’ travel advisor), with Ricky Liang and and Henry Liu (China Highlights’ English-speaking guides) used their own time to take care of Trevor.
 Especially Robert Hui, who spent three days (including a weekends) taking care of Trevor, acting as a translator, a caregiver, and a contact person with the insurance company.

 “My biggest memory of my trip to China is your personal kindness to me.
 I really cannot thank you enough for all you did.
 When I said goodbye I felt as if I was saying farewell to someone I had known for many years,” said Trevor in his thank-you note, “I didn't feel that my time in hospital was in any way wasted.”

 Trevor traveled to China together with 14 other people, 5 of whom were blind.
 China Highlights’ responsible travel advisor (Robert Hui), considerate English-speaking guides, and professional drivers all contributed a lot to giving them a memorable China tour.